Book a Session

 Where this work can offer support

-Therapy in Colorado Springs can be useful when anxiety, grief, depression, overwhelm, identity stress, or chronic internal pressure are making life harder to carry than it needs to be.
+This kind of support can be useful when anxiety, grief, depression, overwhelm, identity stress, or chronic internal pressure are making life harder to carry than it needs to be.
 It can also help when you are tired of functioning around the problem without understanding it any better.

 A therapist in Colorado Springs can help sort what feels immediate, what has been building quietly over time, and what kind of support would make life feel more workable again.